zinh/zinh.github.io/_posts/2019-08-16-event-driven-with-ruby-fiber.markdown

 foo.resume # output: foo 2
 ~~~

-As we can see, Fiber let us schedule the execution by ourself.
+As we can see, the effect looks just like multi-threading, output is altenated between foo and bar.

 Next, let see how can we passing message between fibers.